 Faculty Engagement in Maintaining and Improving WISR’s Learning Community and Methods

-WISR faculty meet together regularly to discuss and to fine tune and to improve continually our approaches to working with students—individually and through seminars and other group collaboration.
+WISR faculty meet together regularly, at least monthly, to discuss and to fine tune and to improve continually our approaches to working with students—individually and through seminars and other group collaboration.
 In these meetings, we plan seminars, problem-solve together about our work with students who have special challenges and needs, plan quarterly All-School Gatherings to bring the majority of our learning community together, develop online learning options, and discuss WISR’s future directions.
 Faculty engage in evaluations of their teaching throughout the year based on informal student feed-back and discussions with other faculty, and formally there are annual evaluations based on written feed-back from students on anonymous questionnaires and discussed with the President, who is also the Chief Academic Officer.
 Sometimes Board members, most of whom are experienced academics as well, contribute to our discussions of how to improve the quality of education at WISR.

 Faculty Responsibilities for Giving Students Continual and Timely Feedback

 Faculty are required to give students rapid feedback on drafts of papers and theses.
 Typically, faculty give students feedback on papers that are 20 pages or less, within 7 to 10 days.
 Faculty may need as much as three to four weeks to read and give feedback on longer papers, and especially on drafts of theses and dissertations.
 Faculty acknowledge receipt of e-mails and papers within several days, and schedule face to face meetings and phone conferences with students, making every effort to find mutual convenient days and times to talk–usually within 7 to 10 days from the date when the student first requests a meeting or phone conference.
 Faculty are to keep track of their feedback to students, as noted above.
 Students are encouraged to meet with someone on the faculty at least once every two weeks.

 WISR Policy on Academic Freedom